julian-matthews/information-availability-risk/README.md

 Across three experiments (n=71), we found that information availability has a striking affect on behaviour; **the opportunity to receive non-instrumental information increases the propensity to gamble**.

-However, it does not do so in a simple, linear fashion.
+However, information availability does not drive behaviour in a simple, linear fashion.
 We used computational modeling to demonstrate that choices were driven by anticipatory utility.
-When information might provide a definitive outcome participants were more inclined to gamble.
-However, when only partial information was available, participants were more inclined to reject the gamble (even less than a condition were no information was available at all, a speculative effect of **information avoidance**).
+When information might provide a definitive outcome, participants were more inclined to gamble.
+However, when only partial information was available, participants were more inclined to reject the gamble.
+In fact, participants were less likely to accept gambles with partial information than a condition where no information was available at all, an effect that can be interpreted as **information avoidance**.

+The following plot illustrates the proportion of gambles accepted (**Pr(Accept)**) as a function of non-instrumental information availability (**Informative windows**).
+Group means for each information condition are plotted as black squares.
+Errorbars reflect 95% confidence intervals.
+Individual subject means are plotted in grey for each information condition and experiment.

 ![results]